Urban Cycling

 Due to lightning being so unpredictable, as soon as a storm with thunder begins, action should be taken to keep yourself as safe as possible.

-There have been occasions where cyclists have unfortunately been struck by lightning, but there isn’t necessarily proof that it was because they were on a bike, and indeed many instances have actually occurred when the cyclist has taken shelter.
+Unfortunately, cyclists have been struck by lightning on occasion, but there isn’t necessarily proof that it was because they were on a bike, and indeed, many instances have actually occurred when the cyclist has taken shelter.

 Anybody outdoors during a thunderstorm can potentially be struck, with casualties much higher during the summer months when outdoor activities are on the rise (and people are more likely to be outdoors cycling).